sushmita56/WeatherApp/README.md

 * PycharmIDE

 ## Setup
-To run this project install the following:
+To setup the project install the following:
 **pip install django**

 **pip install requests**
 #### (You can also create a virtual environment and install all the related packages into that environment so that you can create an isolated environment for your project.)